Login | Register

 137 - Utilization of Artificial Intelligence to Characterize Water Atomized Ferrous Powders Suitable for Laser Powder Bed Fusion

-Simon Gélinas, Université Laval
+Simon Gélinas, Laval University

 Laser powder bed fusion (LPBF) requires metal powders characterized by strict rheological properties in terms of flowability and apparent density.
 For that reason, gas and plasma atomization are the preferred processes for producing metal powders for LPBF.
 However, water atomization achieves significantly higher production rates than the latter two methods, which would greatly bring down the costs of LPBF.
 The main goal of this project is to use artificial intelligence to accelerate the development of water-atomized powders having chemical and rheological characteristics suitable for LPBF.
 An unsupervised machine learning algorithm was used to characterize the morphology and size distribution of water-atomized particles.
 Additionally, this algorithm was used to identify the chemical compositions that have the greatest impact on maximizing sphericity, flowability and apparent density.
 Results show that by fine-tuning the concentration of chemical elements sensitive to oxidation as well as the secondary treatments, it is possible to obtain water-atomized ferrous powders having an apparent density and a flowability similar to those measured for gas atomized powders.